Cylinder stress: Thin-walled assumption

 The hoop stress equation for thin shells is also approximately valid for spherical vessels, including plant cells and bacteria in which the internal turgor pressure may reach several atmospheres.
 In practical engineering applications for cylinders (pipes and tubes), hoop stress is often re-arranged for pressure, and is called Barlow's formula.

+SI units for P are pascals (Pa), while t and r are in meters (m).
 Inch-pound-second system (IPS) units for P are pounds-force per square inch (psi).
-Units for t, and d are inches (in).
+Units for t and r are inches (in).

-SI units for P are pascals (Pa), while t and d=2r are in meters (m).

 When the vessel has closed ends, the internal pressure acts on them to develop a force along the axis of the cylinder.
 This is known as the axial stress and is usually less than the hoop stress.